marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   A weak reference is an alias that does not by itself require a definition to be given for the target symbol.
-If the target symbol is only referenced through weak references, then it becomes a :gcc-attr:`weak` undefined symbol.
+If the target symbol is only referenced through weak references, then it becomes a :fn-attr:`weak` undefined symbol.
 If it is directly referenced, however, then such strong references prevail, and a definition is required for the symbol, not necessarily in the same translation unit.